garrandall/popular-music-data/tracks/fancy-drake-t-i--swizz-beatz.md

 You say you dropping 10 pounds preparing for summer And you don't do it for the man, men never notice
-You just do it for yourself you're the fucking coldest Intelligent too ooh you're my sweetheart
+You just do it for yourself you're the fucking coldest Intelligent too ohyou're my sweetheart
 I've always liked my women book and street smart
 Long as they got a little class like half days
 And the confidence to overlook my past ways